 - a.
 Each student, in conjunction with the director of graduate studies, the research director, and the student's advisory committee, will prepare a doctoral program proposal (plan of study) listing the courses and other requirements for the degree.
 Upon approval, the program proposal becomes the list of course and other requirements for the degree.
-Students are required to take six or more 8000-level courses as part of the plan of study. - b.
+Students are required to take six or more 8000-level courses covering at least four different subdisciplines of chemistry as part of the plan of study. - b.
 Successful completion of a comprehensive qualifying examination for entry to doctoral candidacy. - c.
-Registration for chemistry colloquium is required each term. - d.
-Registration for research seminar is required each term the student is enrolled in graduate research. - e.
+Registration for chemistry colloquium is typically required each term.

+- d.
+Registration for research seminar is typically required each term the student is enrolled in graduate research. - e.
 Each student must satisfactorily complete two semesters of supervised, half-time teaching. - f.
-After admission to candidacy, each student is required to spend a minimum of two consecutive semesters in fulltime study at The University of Toledo. - g.
+After admission to candidacy, each student is required to spend a minimum of two consecutive semesters in full-time study at The University of Toledo. - g.
 Dissertation research must be carried out primarily in laboratories of The University of Toledo. - h.
 Each candidate must demonstrate satisfactory performance on a comprehensive oral examination on his or her dissertation research, in addition to the public defense of the dissertation at a colloquium presentation. - i.
-Each candidate must be a major contributing author in at least one accepted publication in a peer-reviewed journal prior to graduation.
+Each student must register and successful complete CHEM 8940, Scientific Communication.